 Climate & Growing Conditions

 The Upper Blue Mountains is truly a mountainous area by Australian standards.
 The terrain is dramatic, with sandstone cliffs a feature in some areas, deep valleys and large plateaus of land where most of the population lives.
+As your local Upper Blue Mountains landscape architects, we are passionate about making your garden thrive.

 The Upper Blue Mountains area - for the purposes of this website - starts at Bullaburra and ends at Mount Victoria.